lyli888/Level-1-VBA/README.md

 # VBA_HW

-Create a VBA script that will read the given Excel sheet & output the following information
+Create a VBA script that will read the given Excel sheet on stock info & output the following information

   * The ticker symbol.